 Cyclones are naturally severe, and the harshness of the test means the glazing system must withstand impact from heavy airborne missiles and continue to provide an airtight membrane.
 It is commonly regarded that the most severe damage in a cyclone occurs not from airborne missiles but from the air pressure inside when the building fabric is breached.

-The BCA, BASIX and Energy Efficiency
+The NCC, BASIX and Energy Efficiency